Turner hits for 2nd cycle, Nationals rout Rockies 11-1

 The Rockies, who have lost seven of eight, had exactly one baserunner in five of six innings against Strasburg.

-Nationals catcher Yan Gomes began the night hitting .198 but had two hits, including an RBI single in the sixth to make it 3-0.

-Strasburg singled his first time up, giving him hits in four straight at-bats.
+Strasburg singled his first time up, giving him hits in four straight at-bats before he grounded out in the fourth inning.
+Martinez joked that Strasburg might pinch hit during Wednesday’s day-night doubleheader.

 WELCOME BACK